lcpp-org/RustBCA/README.md

 ### Detailed instructions for Fedora 33

-Most of the ingredients for building `rustBCA` and running the [Python] helper scripts are available natively in the Fedora software repository, so the setup is relatively painless.
+Most of the ingredients for building `RustBCA` and running the [Python] helper scripts are available natively in the Fedora software repository, so the setup is relatively painless.